CodeforNepal/codefornepal.github.io/_posts/2021-04-11-donate-to-save-lives-and-help-nepalis-fight-COVID-19-pandemic.md

 Nepal has run out of hospital beds due to rapidly rising COVID-19 cases.
 The Health Ministry has said that the situation is [“unmanageable”](https://www.nytimes.com/2021/05/01/world/nepal-india-covid.html).
 Just a few weeks ago, Nepal was recording fewer than 100 cases a day.
 On May 1, it recorded over 7,000 COVID-19 cases.
 Data suggests Nepal currently has one of the highest positivity rates in the world and is on track to double its COVID cases every five days.

-This fundraiser is intended to help bring much needed resources and potentially help run a vacant hospital in Kathmandu that will provide upto **300 general ward beds and 35 ICU beds.**
+This fundraiser is intended to help bring much needed resources and potentially help run a vacant hospital temporarily in Kathmandu that will provide upto **300 general ward beds and 35 ICU beds.**

 Our goal is to raise **USD 15,000**.
 All your donations are tax deductible in the US.
 We also encourage you to speak with your employer to explore the possibility of employer matching.